- Introduction

 What is private lending?

-You may have heard the term hard money lending.
-This term is most often used in the United States when referring to lending out funds privately, rather than through a bank.
-In Canada, the term is not often used, but it essentially represents the same parameters as private lending of capital outside of the major banks.
-Private lenders will determine the mortgage terms just like a bank would and structure deals ranging from principal plus interest loans (most utilized by the big banks) and interest-only loans.
+In the United States, people most often use this term to refer to lending out funds privately rather than through a bank.
+In Canada, the term is not often used, but it essentially represents the same parameters as private capital lending outside of the major banks.
+The best private mortgage lender will determine the mortgage terms like a bank would and structure deals ranging from principal plus interest loans (most utilized by the big banks) to interest-only loans.

 There remains great flexibility of terms negotiated in the realm of private lending and plenty of wiggle room to approve mortgage deals even with poor credit.
 A private lending brokerage will be able to negotiate mortgage terms for a borrower who may be facing other financial roadblocks making traditional lending opportunities impossible.